• Skip to content

 Hypochondria is a diagnosis I take great offense to because it ignores the patient’s intuition that there is something wrong.
 It often leads to shame, disempowerment, helplessness, and the destruction of trust we have in our own mind and body connection, as well as in the healthcare model and of ever getting well.

-The good news is that when you have elevated antibodies and a normal TSH, you can not only reverse all of your symptoms, but you can also prevent damage to your thyroid gland.
+The good news is that in many cases, when you have elevated antibodies and a normal TSH, you can not only reverse all of your symptoms, but you can also prevent damage to your thyroid gland using a root cause approach.

 As a 25-year-old newlywed who had just moved to a new city, I was crippled by my health.
 Instead of focusing on being a newlywed, making my wedding albums, and meeting new friends, I felt like I was falling apart.
-The crazy thing is, I am now in my late 30’s, with a busy business and a sweet toddler that still wakes at night, and I feel 10 times more energetic than I did in my 20’s!
-I no longer grieve the decade I lost to undiagnosed Hashimoto’s, but this is why I’m so passionate about advocating for you to get the proper tests and for you to understand your tests!
+The crazy thing is, I am now in my early 40s, with a busy little boy and a business, and I feel 10 times more energetic than I did in my 20s!
+I no longer grieve the decade I lost to undiagnosed Hashimoto’s, but this is why I’m so passionate about advocating for you to get the proper tests, and for you to understand your tests!

-Thyroid antibodies may be elevated for many years before a change in TSH is seen, and finding antibodies early can often prevent damage to the thyroid and can help with preventing the need for long-term medications.
+Thyroid antibodies may be elevated for many years before a change in TSH is seen, and finding antibodies early can often prevent damage to the thyroid, as well as help with preventing the need for long-term medications.

 I recommend a lot of strategies to make the condition less aggressive and to put it into remission, in my article on reducing thyroid antibodies, as well as in my books Hashimoto’s: The Root Cause and Hashimoto’s Protocol.
 Be sure to check them out to learn how to lower your antibody levels.